 While hurricane season has passed, the fear of an exceptionally strong storm always looms in the back of the minds of South Floridians.
-It’s been over a quarter of a century since Hurricane Andrew decimated our communities, but the memories of that storm, as well as the damage wrought in the panhandle by Hurricane Michael, underscore the dangers of such storms.
-Here’s what you need to know about storms like Hurricane Michael and impact windows: can they survive the force of a Category 5?
+It’s been over a quarter of a century since Hurricane Andrew decimated our communities.
+But the memories of that storm, as well as the damage wrought in the panhandle by Hurricane Michael, underscore the dangers of such storms.
+Here’s what you need to know about storms like Hurricane Michael and impact windows.
+Can they survive the force of a Category 5 hurricane?

 Impact windows are highly sophisticated and rigorously tested weapons in the defense of your home.
-In fact, the American Society for Testing and Materials (ASTM) has extremely strict guidelines for hurricane windows before they can even be certified as impact resistant.
-As impact windows are highly regulated, the installation of them requires a qualified professional and a permit from your local municipality.
+In fact, the American Society for Testing and Materials (ASTM) has extremely strict guidelines for hurricane windows.
+Even before they can even be certified as impact resistant.
+As ASTM highly regulates impact windows, the installation of them requires a qualified professional and a permit from your local municipality.

 Impact Testing in Miami-Dade and Broward